 The dump profiled in last week's issue.

-She leaves many unanswered questions, including about a series of real-estate transactions connected to her nonprofit.
+However, she leaves many unanswered questions in her wake, including a series of questionable real-estate transactions connected to her nonprofit.

-While it is not illegal for SPH to give her a building, now valued at around $155,000, that it received from the city for free, it is certainly curious.
-SPH now spends $5,000 a year on rent, according to their financial disclosures.
+While it is not illegal for Sherrod's organization to give her a building, now valued at around $155,000, that it received from the city for free, it does appear unethical.
+Furthermore, while yearly taxes on the structure had amounted to only $380 annually prior to AVI, SPH now spends $5,000 a year on rental fees, according to their financial disclosure statements.
 Sherrod would not confirm whether this money is paid to her directly.